othneildrew/Best-README-Template/README.md

 ### Versatile in the Creation of Content

 Xidipity uses an enhanced version of the classic editor.
-The benefit of this decision is the editor utilizes an industry standard interface familiar to all who have used a word process such as Microsoft Word or Google Docs.
+The benefit of this decision is the editor utilizes an industry standard interface familiar to all who have used a word processor such as Microsoft Word or Google Docs.
 The new editor comes with twenty five toolbar selections with over ninety options.

-Options including but not limited to:
+**Options including but not limited to:**
 - Fonts
   - 5 Google fonts
 - Text Style